Glossary Beta

 Controller

 Controllers are mains-wired hardware devices that can be used to control access where a standalone lock cannot be fitted.
 For example, on car park barriers, turnstiles or sliding doors.
 They allow the management of multiple accesses from a single device.
 For example, one single controller could control access to both the entrance and exit of a building via a turnstile.
+Controllers are also often referred to as "control units".

 D